Kong/docs.konghq.com/app/deck/manage-gateway/tags.md

  - bar-tag
 ```

-The `--select-tag` flag _can_ be used with `deck gateway sync` for situations where the state file does not contain the above information.
-It is strongly advised that you do not supply select-tags to `sync` and `diff` commands via flags.
+The `--select-tag` flag _can_ be used with `deck gateway sync` for situations where the state file doesn't contain the above information.
+It is strongly advised that you **do not** supply select-tags to `sync` and `diff` commands via flags.

-## Default Select Tags
+## Default select tags

-decK allows you to specify entity relationships using foreign keys.
+decK lets you specify entity relationships using foreign keys.
 For example, look at the following files that manage Consumers and Consumer Groups:

 ```yaml
 # consumers.yaml